morgancollado/morgancollado.github.io/_posts/2020-06-24-plantopedia_your_plant_guide_when_you_need_it.markdown

 ---
 layout: post
 title:      "Plantopedia: Your Plant Guide When You Need It"
-date:       2020-06-25 00:14:50 +0000
+date:       2020-06-24 20:14:51 -0400
 permalink:  plantopedia_your_plant_guide_when_you_need_it
 ---

 I wanted to do something ambitious for my first project.

-So I turned to my spouse and asked them, "What kind of data app would be helpful to you in your daily life?"

-They responded that having an app that would look up plant information would be extremely helpful to them as a gardener.
-I set about to do just that.
+So I turned to my spouse and shared with them the requirement for the project.
+They came up with several ideas but we landed on an app that would look up plant information.
+As gardeners, we both could use something that can look up plant data in a snap.

 I looked up public APIs that might have the kind of data that I was looking for and ran into [Trefle](http://https://trefle.io/).
 Trefle is an API that takes data from botanical gardens and other sources, presenting them in a RESTful JSON format.
 I reached out to the developers of the API and they were kind enough to offer code samples that would help integrate the API into my app.